tomjoht/learnapidoc/_includes/content/activities/evaluate_elements_api_ref.md

       *  How are the methods specified for each endpoint?

     **Parameters:**
-      *  How many types of parameters are there (header, path, query string, and request body parameters) for the endpoints?
+      *  How many types of parameters are there (header, path, query string) or request body for the endpoints?
       *  Are the data types (string, boolean, etc.) defined for each parameter?
 Are required/optional values noted?

     **Request example:**